Adrianjewell91/yijing/README.md

-# I Ching (易经) - Comprehensive E-Text and Authentic Oracle:
+# I Ching (易经) - Comprehensive E-Text and Oracle:
+Experience a 2,500 Year Old Philosophical Tradition.

 ## Background and Overview
-While working as a teacher in China, I discovered the I Ching, roughly translated as 'The Book of Changes.'
+While working as a teacher in China, I discovered the I Ching, often translated as 'The Book of Changes.'
 As one of the oldest texts in the world, the I Ching (易经) has a long history as a divination text.
 Its contents have also been used recreationally, for instance, by the composer John Cage, as an aid in musical composition.

 The goal of this project is to introduce users to the Book of Changes, help users explore its contents, and give them a tool for usage.